Siwan Anderson

 Siwan Anderson is a Canadian economist and professor at the Vancouver School of Economics (VSE) at the University of British Columbia (UBC).
 Her area of focus is on development economics with a micro-level approach focusing on institutions in developing countries, and also gender economics focusing on the role of women in the economy.
 Siwan Anderson is also an Associate of the Canadian Institute for Advanced Research (CIFAR), an Associate of the Theoretical Research in Development Economics (ThReD), a Fellow of the Bureau for Research and Economic Analysis of Development (BREAD), and a Faculty Associate of the Center for Effective Global Action (CEGA).
 Siwan Anderson is the first woman to receive the John Rae Prize from the Canadian Economics Association.

 Early life and education

-Siwan Anderson was born and raised in Canada.
-She first earned a Bachelor of Science in Mathematics from the University of British Columbia in 1990, finished her master's degree two year later and completed her doctoral degree in 1999.
+Siwan Anderson was born and raised in Calgary, Alberta.
+She first earned a Bachelor of Science in mathematics from the University of British Columbia in 1990, finished her master's degree two year later and completed her doctoral degree in 1999.
 Anderson studied mathematics during her undergraduate years, but seeking to apply these skills to social issues in a more relevant way, she was drawn to economics.
 When she entered graduate school, Anderson was interested in the issue of poverty, the reasons behind it and the challenges it creates for people.
 She eventually decided to become an economic researcher, addressing problems within the social sciences using economic tools and analysis.